AI Should Sense Better, Not Just Scale Bigger: Adaptive Sensing as a Paradigm Shift: Closed-Loop Framework for Embodied AI Agents: Towards Humanoid

 \section{Closed-Loop Framework for Embodied AI Agents: Towards Humanoid}

-To fill the gaps and integrate adaptive sensing into embodied reinforcement learning (RL), we propose a principled \textbf{Adaptive Sensing Framework}, starting from the most fundamental RL setting, a standard MDP formulation~\cite{puterman2014markov}, and progressively extending it to accommodate single-shot perception, continuous perception tasks, sensorimotor interactions, and ultimately multimodal embodied scenarios, all within a fully closed-loop adaptive structure.
+To fill the gaps and integrate adaptive sensing into embodied AI across both reinforcement learning (RL) and non-RL settings, we propose a principled \textbf{Adaptive Sensing Framework}.
+The framework is \textit{scalable} and covers \textit{essential settings} for embodied AI, starting from the most fundamental RL setting, a standard MDP formulation~\cite{puterman2014markov} as sequential decision-making.
+It also encompasses non-RL settings, drawing on single-shot control scenarios explored in early adaptive sensing studies, and progressively extends tocontinuous perception tasks, sensorimotor interactions, and ultimately multimodal embodied scenarios, all within a fully closed-loop adaptive structure.
 The ultimate goal is to establish a robust, adaptive AI pipeline capable of efficiently learning and reliably adapting to dynamic environments.